BATAK!

 13/9

-We started going up the Trans Sumatran Highway and eventually around 1 am got to Parapat, I was dazed and the first hotel I was directed to was an overpriced rat hole that I declined and marched a few steps to the cleaner but grossly overpriced Mars.
+We started going up the Trans Sumatran Highway and eventually around 1 AM got to Parapat, I was dazed and the first hotel I was directed to was an overpriced rat hole that I declined and marched a few steps to the cleaner, but grossly overpriced Mars.
 90k got me a clean room, tiny with no view and no shower and a bed that sunk.
 In this respect the first hotel would have been better.
 I blocked off the light from the room next door and tried to sleep.
 At about 5 I woke feeling like vomiting, tried to throw up in the toilet to no avail, then had the last of my water as the Indos opposite inspired by my gagging switched on music and had the longest bucket bath in history, finally I told them, 'music no!'
-Went back to bed as cold toast was brought to the door, the usual tiny white slabs sodden in grease butter, no thanks.
+Went back to bed as cold toast was brought to the door, the usual tiny white slabs sodden in grease butter - no thanks!
 I lay in bed till almost 11.
 Feeling a bit better I packed up and headed to the ferry.
 Welcome cries wore thin, I was not in a good mood.
 Traffic was jammed up in the usual refusal to budge Indo style.
+Then the ferry left just as I arrived.
+I started a cacophony of swearing.
+I was stuck in a stinking fish market, the fish flapping about amongst the vegetables, Charlies pub was the only refuge, he had a Spanish classical guitar and I played and sung for some of the kids.
+Had a coke to quell the stomach and tipped.
+I gave Charlie all my spare old strings.
+Was off in a rush to get the boat, the Palm had not charged and I bashed through the market as the boat began to move off, they waited and I was on to cries of "friend, you are home at last, come to my friend's guesthouse, g'day mate".
+Two touts hassled me the entire way as one of them caressed an ageing European woman.
+We were the only people on the upper deck.
+It was another welcome to hell that I tried to be thankful of.
+Slight fever was gripping me as I took photos and they took my guitar.
+Many Bataks could play being evangelist Christians though lacking some of the moral restraint and personal space etiquette.

 Some Italians began a shouting contest next door and I got up.
 Pulled out my stuff and that was when I saw my beloved cap had gone walkabout.
-All those free Bartok guitar use and my illness had seemed to manifest in the inevitable possession going missing to give me the lesson.
+All those free Batak guitar use and my illness had seemed to manifest in the inevitable possession going missing to give me the lesson.
 Not electronic as in Java, this lesson was capped.
-At least I had a way of avoiding wasting money on food.
+At least I had an excuse to avoid wasting money on food to make up for the loss.
 My daily expenses yesterday had hit $63 not including the cap loss.
-Unpleasant from beginning to end only saved by April the Orangutan.
-A vegetarian who only ate insects and lizards yet us carnivores were more frightened of it than it of us.
+Unpleasant from beginning to end that day, only saved by April the Orangutan and maybe Mr Bartok - in some respects difficult to distinguish.
+A vegetarian who only ate insects and lizards yet, carnivores like Mr Bartok were more frightened of it than it of us.

 'Jalan jalan salamat jalan Sumatra